Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Conclusions Future Work

 \section{Conclusions \& Future Work}

 We investigated the use of out-of-transit stellar spectra to enhance \JWST{}'s scientific return while reducing biases in exoplanet transmission spectra, with a focus on the impact of stellar model fidelity.
 Our analysis produced two primary findings. \begin{enumerate} \item The fidelity of stellar models is crucially important for identifying the right complexity of a photosphere and deriving appropriate corrections for transmission spectra.
-The differences between existing model grids dominate by orders of magnitude the total noise budget.
-This translates into needing to inflate photon-noise errorbars by orders of magnitude (\autoref{fig:relative_uncertainties}), which prevents efforts from harnessing the full potential of \JWST{} for transits of stars with heterogeneous photospheres.
-We note that even when accounting for this inflation, significant biases on the derived properties of the stellar photosphere are possible, leading to improper corrections.
+The differences between existing model grids dominate the total noise budget.
+This translates into needing to inflate photon-noise error bars by \R{50\% or more} (\autoref{fig:relative_uncertainties}), which prevents efforts from harnessing the full potential of \JWST{} for transits of stars with heterogeneous photospheres. \R{Moreover, we} note that even when accounting for this inflation, significant biases on the derived properties of the stellar photosphere are possible, leading to improper corrections \R{(\autoref{fig:bias_reduction}, bottom right panel)}.
 This finding is similar to earlier findings of \citet{deWit2012} and \citetalias{Niraula2022}, which have shown that an apparently good fit can hide a compensation for a model's lack of fidelity via biases in the model parameters.

 \item If the model fidelity is on par with the precision of the spectra, it is possible to reliably infer the correct model parameters (including the true number of components).
-This means that with sufficient model fidelity, one can expect to correct for stellar contamination to the maximum extent possible, given the information content of the data, and there is no model-driven bottleneck.
-In this context, we show that the uncertainty associated with the correction of the stellar contamination is marginal compared to the photon noise on the transmission spectrum, thereby allowing photon-limited science (i.e., harnessing the full potential of \JWST{}). \end{enumerate}
+This means that with sufficient model fidelity\R{---meaning that the relative error on the stellar model is smaller than the relative uncertainty on the transit depth (e.g., 2.5\,ppt for a 2\% transit depth measured at 50\,ppm)---}one can expect to correct for stellar contamination to the maximum extent possible, given the information content of the data, and there is no model-driven bottleneck.
+In this context, we show that \R{as long as the out-of-transit baseline is at least twice the transit duration,} the uncertainty associated with the correction of the stellar contamination is marginal compared to the photon noise on the transmission spectrum, thereby allowing photon-limited science (i.e., harnessing the full potential of \JWST{}). \end{enumerate}